getcommitapp/commit/docs/software-requirements-specification.md

   join and compete, with shared stakes and leaderboards.
 - **AI Image Check:** Automated verification of user-submitted photos using AI to reduce manual reviewer workload and improve scalability.
-- **Additional Payment Methods:** Support for more payment options beyond TWINT, such as PayPal or credit cards.
+- **Additional Payment Methods:** Support for more payment options beyond cards (e.g., Twint, Apple Pay, bank transfers, PayPal).
 - **Charity Donations:** Users can choose a charity to donate to when selecting the destination for a goal.